fuchs-fabian/esase/README.md

 ## Bugs, Suggestions, Feedback, and Needed Support

-> If you have any bugs, suggestions or feedback, feel free to create an issue describing what you'd like to see.
+> If you have any bugs, suggestions or feedback, feel free to create an [issue](https://github.com/fuchs-fabian/esase/issues) describing what you'd like to see.

-Current considerations and potential improvements:

-- Integrate `esase` into Bash package managers.
-- Export and import of configurations while the app is installed (GUI and console).
-- Automatically detect Microsoft Windows applications and generate a configuration with Linux equivalents.
-- Support additional Linux distributions.
-- Support more languages for the popups.
-- Provide log outputs in multiple languages.
-- Support for Linux server.

 In general, `TODO`s are included in the code, which would otherwise be possible.

-To achieve a stable version and an established tool, implementing some of these ideas is crucial, especially the package manager integration.
+To achieve a stable version and an established tool, implementing some of these [ideas](https://github.com/fuchs-fabian/esase/labels/enhancement) is crucial, especially the [package manager integration](https://github.com/fuchs-fabian/esase/issues/4).
 Since this project has been developed single-handedly so far, it would be greatly appreciated if volunteers could join and contribute! 😊

 ### Contact